cwchentw/lightweight-cms/content/reference/variable-in-layout.md

 ## Prologue

-This article illustrates exposed variables in mdcms layouts.
-They are used by mdcms themes.
+This article illustrates exposed variables in Lightweight CMS layouts.
+They are used by Lightweight CMS themes.

 ## Variables Exposed in Home Page